Crate gneiss_mqtt_aws

 }

-§Example: Connect to AWS IoT Core via AWS IoT Custom Authentication (with tokio runtime)
+§Example: Connect to AWS IoT Core via AWS IoT Custom Authentication with the thread-based client

 Custom authentication is an AWS IoT Core specific way to perform authentication without using certificates or http request signing.
 Instead, an AWS Lambda is invoked to decide whether or not a connection is allowed.
+The lambda function can access CONNECT packet fields (username and password) to determine whether the connection should be allowed and what permissions it should have.
 See the custom authentication documentation for step-by-step instructions in how to set up the AWS resources (authorizer, Lambda, etc…) to perform custom authentication.

 Once the necessary AWS resources have been set up, you can easily create clients for each of the two supported custom authentication modes: